kbase/kb_sdk/doc/tutorial/overview.md

 ## Publishing and testing in the browser

 For an app to show up in a real narrative, you need to register it on https://appdev.kbase.us.
 You can then view and test it in the "Dev" catalog while browsing apps on KBase.
-Details around this whole process are be described further along in this tutorial.
+Details around this whole process are described further along in this tutorial.

 At this point, you cannot run your app inside a narrative on your own machine; you have to commit changes, publish to github, and re-register your app on https://appdev.kbase.us to test updates on the KBase servers.